 11. Downlink data is steered in a similar way, with the difference that UPF uses N4 rules in order to determine the appropriate access and QoS Flow.
 Once the UPF has determined the QoS Flow based on the QER(s), the UPF uses the association between QoS Flow and QUIC Connection established as described in bullet 7 to select the suitable QUIC Connection.
 An example of UPF processing is shown in Figure 6.13.2-4.

 When the UE receives the packet, the UE delivers the UDP payload to the application.

+In case Reflective QoS is used, i.e. the downlink packet carries a RQI, the UE creates a "UE derived QoS rule" for the uplink traffic based on the received DL traffic.

 Figure 6.13.2-4.
 Example of UPF User-Plane operation (downlink direction, UDP based application/PDU)